tenzindorji/projectnotes/awscloud/networking.md

 - **By default it allows inbound outbound traffic** but custom NACL rules by default has denied inbound and outbound rules.
 - Each subnet should be associated with one NACL, else default will be associated
 - You can associate NACL with multiple subnets but subnet can be associated with only one NACL at a time.
-- stateless - which means that responses to allow inbound traffic are subjected to the rules for outbound traffic (and vice versa)
+- stateless - which means that responses to allow inbound traffic are subjected to the rules for outbound traffic (and vice versa).
+Return traffic must be explicitly allowed by rules.

 - Components of NACL
   1. Rule Number - Rules are match as per the priority, if found, it doesn't proceed further.